Teaching English to Speakers of Other Languages (TESOL) Advanced Certificate

-Bank Street’s Advanced Certificate TESOL program will deepen your ability to teach students learning English as a new language in your classroom or as a specialist.
+Deepen your ability to teach students learning English as a new language in your classroom or as a specialist.

 The Teaching English to Speakers of Other Languages (TESOL) Advanced Certificate program is designed for teachers who are interested in deepening their skills in working with students learning English as a new language in grades pre-K-12.
 Grounded in a developmental-interaction approach, our program is steeped in the belief that through careful observation, culturally sustaining pedagogy, inquiry learning, and assessment, teachers are able to respond to students’ shifts in development and interests.
 This is a certificate program and requires 12-21 credits.

 As a student in this program you will: